 - Amenities in the area- Closest store in the area?
 Where to buy more toothpaste or toiletries?
 Pharmacies in the area?
 Walking distance?
 Or taxi’s availability and price?

 - Food- immensely important!
 The quality of the food can affect for good or bad the overall retreat experience for participants.
 Make sure the center can accommodate any food restrictions or allergies- vegan, vegetarian, gluten-free, allergies, etc. Check Trip advisor or other third-party review sites and see what others say about the food.
 Is the food locally sourced?
 Exactly which meals are included or not included?
-Dinner on day of arrival, breakfast on the day of departure?
+Dinner on the day of arrival, breakfast on the day of departure?

 - Ask for references of former retreat leaders and contact them to get their feedback on the center